Ernest3443/Carrasco_superset/README.md

 Create a view called data_errors using the query below and use it as a dataset for Data Errors By Source:

 CREATE VIEW data_errors AS
-SELECT
-    'adsbx' AS source,
-    COUNT(*) AS count
+SELECT 'adsbx' AS source, COUNT(*) AS count
 FROM flags
-where reason = 'unequalDatasets' and system = 'adsbx' UNION ALL
+WHERE reason = 'unequalDatasets' AND system = 'adsbx' UNION ALL
-SELECT
-    'opensky' AS source,
-    COUNT(*) AS count
+SELECT 'opensky' AS source, COUNT(*) AS count
 FROM flags
-where reason = 'unequalDatasets' and system = 'opensky'
+WHERE reason = 'unequalDatasets' AND system = 'opensky';